Alexander Dvorkin: Anti-cult activism

-Between 1999 and 2012 he was professor and head of the department of the study of new religious movements (сектоведения) at Saint Tikhon's Orthodox University, Moscow, Russia.
+Between 1999 and 2012, he was professor and head of the department of the study of new religious movements (сектоведения) at Saint Tikhon's Orthodox University, Moscow, Russia.
 He is currently a professor in the department of missiology (миссиологии) at the same university.

 Dvorkin is a critic of Scientology, which he regards as a dangerous cult.
 Church of Scientology-affiliated organizations describe him as an "anti-religious extremist", and compile negative information about him on their websites.
 In 1997, Scientology and several other new religious movements sued Dvorkin and the Russian Orthodox Church for defamation, but their case was dismissed.
 According to Yuri Savenko, the President of the Independent Psychiatric Association of Russia, Dvorkin has claimed that the followers of Nikolai Rerikh as well as Jehovah's Witnesses, Scientology, Hare Krishnas, Neo-Pagans, Neo-Pentecostals, and many others are "totalitarian cults".
 In May 2008, Dvorkin attended a Sino-Russian Forum on sect studies in Beijing, and in an interview with Xinhua he said that "Falun Gong practitioners feel they do not belong to any country and act entirely in accordance with Li [Hongzhi]'s will.
 The cult even gained support from other international cults and from the governments and parliaments of some western countries."
 And that cults "turn individuals into tools of cults, and destroy their families...
 Cults make no contribution to the society.
 But they kept absorbing human resources and wealth from it....
 Like cancerous cells, they obtain nutrition from the healthy body of society until it collapses."
+He also attacked the "Bhagavad-Gita" as an “extremist” book and stated that "We won’t be mistaken if we say that, from the Orthodox viewpoint, Krishna is one of the demons."
+In addition, as for the prophet of Islam, Dvorkin claimed that "either Mohammed suffered from a disease and it was a delirium vision; or it was a demonic obsession; or, once again, the Byzantine fathers claim that he was a sort of fantasizer who made it all up and then, which he hadn’t expected, his relatives believed in it.
+But of course, the combinations of all the three are possible as well."